The ultimate driving machine.

 If you have a business name that’s extremely literal — maybe something like Coaching for ADHD or Be A Better Blogger — then you probably don’t need a tagline because you already have a Type 1 tagline in your company name.

 But if you’re playing a bigger game and you do lots of different things and have a lot of different offers in your business, then it’s good to have a tagline that helps people get a clearer picture of what you do.

 And when you’re ready to create a tagline, here’s what I recommend…

 Decide early on if you want to focus on a Type 1 or Type 2 tagline.

-Then see if you can answer yes to all 3 questions on the Beta Tagline Test either with just your tagline and if that doesn’t work, think about getting those 3 yes-es with your website or company name.
+Then see if you can answer YES to all 3 questions on “The Beta Tagline Test” either with just your tagline or, if that doesn’t work, think about getting those 3 yes-es with your website or company name.

 Before I go, here are the brand names that match the taglines at the start of this post:

 What’s your company tagline?
 Is it a Type 1 or Type 2?
 Does it pass “The Beta Tagline Test”?

 And if you don’t have a tagline yet, what are some of your favorite brand name taglines?